Nonobeam/JAVA/Manager Student/README.md

-To launch our database, we can run a docker-compose command:<br/>
+To launch our database, we can run an up command from our command line:<br/>
 (With -d for enable detached mode)

 ```